mmnelemane/ai-kafka/README.md

            ca.pem
     ```

 2. Update the Config file with the details about the Aiven services.
-A sample `ai-kafka.conf` is found
+A sample `ai-kafka.conf.sample`
-   in the package.
+   is found in the package.
+Refer to this file for help on filling up the config.

 3. Write an input file in the format of `weburls.json' listing all the URLs and a searchable text.